yclas/guides/docs/Appearance-how-to-add-a-banner.md

 4. Go to your website panel,  **Classifieds**  ->  **Categories**  or  **Locations**  and click to edit a category or location.
 5. In the toolbar of the description field, click to upload an image and choose the image you exported from canva.com.

-**Create an Image Widget:**  For more information about the Image Widget, click  [here](https://docs.yclas.com/image-widget/).
+**Create an Image Widget:**  For more information about the Image Widget, click  [here](Widgets-image-widget.md).

 1. Upload the exported image to a free image hosting service
 2. Login to your admin panel
-3. Go to Appearance -> Widgets and create an Image Widget
+3. Go to Design -> Widgets and create an Image Widget
 4. Enter the title that will appear above the image or leave it empty for no title.
 5. Enter the URL of the image.
 6. Enter the URL users will be redirected to when they click on the image.
 Leave empty to make image not clickable.